 - Freedom's Fortress: Escape to Freedom - Empowered by a legal loophole, thousands of enslaved Africans escaped and found refuge at a Union-held fort during the Civil War.
 Fortress Monroe in Virginia became the site of the first “contraband camp”; a spontaneous community of self-emancipated blacks where inhabitants often became recruits for military service.

-Fort Monroe National Monument in Hampton, Virginia is one of America’s newest national parks.
-Strategically located at the mouth of the Chesapeake Bay on a 565-acre peninsula known as Old Point Comfort, Fort Monroe is a place of astounding beauty and inspiration.
+Fort Monroe National Monument in Hampton, Virginia is strategically located at the mouth of the Chesapeake Bay.
+Positioned on a 565-acre peninsula known as Old Point Comfort, Fort Monroe is a place of astounding beauty and inspiration.
 The northern stretch of the peninsula is largely open, with over three miles of Chesapeake Bay beachfront.
 At the southern end of the peninsula, an imposing 63-acre stone fort is the focal point of the park.

 Within the moated walls of the fort, a large parade ground is bordered by historic buildings and a striking collection of mature live oak trees (Quercus virginiana).
 One particularly majestic specimen, known as the Algernourne Oak, is estimated to be nearly 500 years old—Algernourne being the name of the first fort on Old Point Comfort (1609–1612).
 These trees are living witnesses to events that shaped both our nation and millions of individuals’ lives: Old Point Comfort saw critical events that led to both the beginning of slavery in England’s American Colonies and the end of slavery in the United States.